-If you consider Medica's decision upon completion of your internal review to be partially or wholly adverse to you, you may submit a written request for external review of Medica's decision if your case involves medical necessity, investigative/experimental procedures or a rescission of a policy determination.
+If you consider Medica's decision upon completion of your internal review to be partially or wholly adverse to you, you may submit a written request for external review of Medica's decision if your case involves medical necessity or investigative/experimental procedures.
 This process is coordinated by the Kansas Insurance Commissioner.
-You should submit your request to the Kansas Insurance Commissioner at 1300 SW Arrowhead Rd., Topeka, KS 66604, tel: 800-432-2484, fax: 785-296-5806, email: kid.webcomplaints@ks.gov.
+You should submit your request to the Kansas

+Insurance Commissioner at 1300 SW Arrowhead Rd., Topeka, KS 66604, tel: 800-432-2484, fax: 785-296-5806, email: kid.webcomplaints@ks.gov.